 “The other thing is the state of public attitudes.
 There’s a drumbeat of not trusting the mainstream media, especially in the digital universe.
 I’ve seen surveys that put journalists just about as low as lawyers in terms of despised professions.
 In some ways, it’s become a cultural cliche for people to say they simply do not trust big news operations.”

-A Democratic-leaning firm based in Raleigh, N.C., that received high marks for the predictive accuracy of its 2012 election polls, PPP recently conducted a survey in which Congress proved less popular than both cockroaches and colonoscopies — but did manage to beat out North Korea and Lindsay Lohan.
+A Democratic-leaning firm based in Raleigh, N.C. that received high marks for the predictive accuracy of its 2012 election polls and recently conducted a survey in which Congress proved less popular than both cockroaches and colonoscopies — but did manage to beat out North Korea and Lindsay Lohan! — PPP also found that:

 • PBS was the only news source that more Americans trust (52 percent) than distrust (29 percent).